How and when does a trade mark become generic?

 The name of a unique thing – If a new article has been made (and not patented), the world may copy it and call it by the same descriptive name that the maker has given the article.
 If the article has been patented, the world may copy it only when the patent has lapsed, or the term of the patent has expired, and call the article by the name that the maker has called it during the patent term.
 This was confirmed in the British decided case: Cellular Clothing Co v Maxton & Murray .

 A trade mark for a new article – In the British decided case: Siegert v Findlater , the court through Fry JA said: “A person who produces a new article and is the sole maker of it, has the greatest difficulty (if it is not an impossibility) in claiming the name of that article as his own, because until somebody else produces the same article there is nothing to distinguish it from.”
 As another example, in the so-called SHREDDED WHEAT case, these two words were used as the name of a product made by a patented process and registered in the name of the patentee as a trademark.
-It was pointed out in the appeal judgment that, as the patentee had enjoyed a de facto monopoly in the manufacture of the product, the difficulty of proving distinctiveness was extreme, and that the patentee’s evidence had failed to do so.
+It was pointed out in the appeal judgement that, as the patentee had enjoyed a de facto monopoly in the manufacture of the product, the difficulty of proving distinctiveness was extreme, and that the patentee’s evidence had failed to do so.
 It was held further that, even if a descriptive name is proved to have acquired a distinctive meaning, it by no means follows that it ought to have been registered unless it was “also adapted to distinguish” the goods or class of goods in question.

 New articles and known articles – There is an important distinction, in legal terms, to be made between these two classes of articles.
-Although trade marks can be registered in respect of both classes of articles, in the absence of patent or other rights, for new articles, because the article generally has no other name, the risk exists that that the usually descriptive name given by the originator (and which he often claims to be his trade mark) will be regarded by the public, not as a trade mark but as the name of the new article.
-One way of avoiding this risk is for the originator to give the article another name, that is, a second but non-descriptive name that can act as a trade mark.
+Although trade marks can be registered in respect of both classes of articles, in the absence of patent or other rights, for new articles, because the article generally has no other name, the risk exists that that the usually descriptive name given by the originator (-and which he often claims to be his trade mark) will be regarded by the public, not as a trade mark but as the name of the new article.
+One way of avoiding this risk is for the originator to give the article another name viz a second but non-descriptive name that can act as a trade mark.
 Unfortunately most originators prefer to ignore or avoid this course of action – often to their disadvantage.

 From the above, it will be seen that genericide can be an insidious process that can stalk any trade mark even when it is being used and promoted in good faith.